proaod/proaod/README.md

 - 👋 Hi, I’m Protyay.
-- 👀 I’m interested in Bioinformatics
+- 👀 I’m interested in learning data science and analytics.
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached at 9163956108 or protyay2021@gmail.com